 - Preheat the oven 400 degrees Fahrenheit.

-- Add the wet ingredients to the dry and mix just until combined.
+- Add the wet ingredients to the dry ingredients and mix just until combined.

-- Divide the batter among 12 muffin cups, filling them about 2/3 full.
+- Divide the muffin batter among 12 muffin cups, filling them about 2/3 full.

-- Bake in the preheated oven for 15 minutes or until inserted tester comes out clean.
+- Bake in the preheated oven for 15 minutes or until inserted cake tester comes out clean.

 - Allow the muffins to cool in pan for 5 minutes.

-- Remove from pan to cool completely on wire racks.
+- Remove from pan to cool completely on a wire rack.

 Nutrition Information:Yield: 12 Serving Size: 1 muffin

 Amount Per Serving: Calories: 188Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 16mgSodium: 247mgCarbohydrates: 32gFiber: 1gSugar: 14gProtein: 3g